marcelscruz/dev-resources/CONTRIBUTING.md

         'Learn to code at home.
 Build projects.
 Earn certifications.
 Since 2014, more than 40,000 freeCodeCamp.org graduates have gotten jobs at tech companies including Google, Apple, Amazon, and Microsoft.',
     categories: ['Learn', 'Programming'],
     url: 'https://www.freecodecamp.org',
-    icon: 'https://www.freecodecamp.org/news/favicon.png', // Optional, but used on the README file
     keywords: ['html', 'css', 'javascript', 'development'], // Optional, but used on the search feature on the website },
 ```